awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_VPC.md

 ### New Canary in Error State or Canary Can't Be Updated<a name="CloudWatch_Synthetics_Canaries_VPC_troubleshoot_errorstate"></a>

 If you create a canary to run on a VPC and it immediately goes into an error state, or you can't update a canary to run on a VPC, the canary's role might not have the right permissions\.
-To run on a VPC, a canary must have the permissions **ec2:CreateNetworkInterface**, **ec2:DescribeNetworkInterface**, and **ec2:DeleteNetworkInterface**\.
-These permissions are all contained in the **AWSLambdaVPCAccessExecutionRole** managed policy\.
+To run on a VPC, a canary must have the permissions `ec2:CreateNetworkInterface`, `ec2:DescribeNetworkInterface`, and `ec2:DeleteNetworkInterface`\.
+These permissions are all contained in the `AWSLambdaVPCAccessExecutionRole` managed policy\.
 For more information, see [Execution Role and User Permissions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html#vpc-permissions)\.

 If this issue happened when you created a canary, you must delete the canary, and create a new one\.
-If you use the AWS Management Console to create the new canary, select **Create a new role** under **Access Permissions**\.
-A new role is created that includes all necessary permissions to run the canary\.
+If you use the CloudWatch console to create the new canary, under **Access Permissions**, select **Create a new role**\.
+A new role that includes all permissions required to run the canary is created\.

-If this issue happens when you update a canary, you can update the canary again and provide a new role that has the necessary permissions\.
+If this issue happens when you update a canary, you can update the canary again and provide a new role that has the required permissions\.

 ### "No test result returned" Error<a name="CloudWatch_Synthetics_Canaries_VPC_troubleshoot_noresult"></a>